Kate Ellen

 Q What do you wish you could have told yourself, when, and why?

-Nope!
-I love myself and where I am at so profoundly - I wouldn’t change anything.
+I love myself and where I am at - I wouldn’t change a thing.
 I know I’m right where I’m supposed to be.

 Q If you could talk to an expert to gain more insight on something, what would it be about?